farchanjo/webcron/README.md

 java -Dfile.encoding=UTF-8 -Xms50m -Xmx200m -XX:+UseParNewGC -XX:+UseConcMarkSweepGC -XX:CMSInitiatingOccupancyFraction=75 -XX:+UseCMSInitiatingOccupancyOnly -XX:+HeapDumpOnOutOfMemoryError -XX:+DisableExplicitGC -jar webcron.jar
 ```
 You must choose your heap space for your needed.

+STILL IN DEVELOPMENT.
+If you know Java+Spring come to help to improve it!! :)